supersliser/MaebeeTVAstro/src/pages/privacypolicy.md

 layout: ../layouts/CopyLayout.astro
 path: "/privacypolicy"
 ---
-<p class="serif p">At Maebeetv.com, we are committed to protecting the privacy and security of our users.
+At Maebeetv.com, we are committed to protecting the privacy and security of our users.
 This Privacy Policy explains how we collect, use, and disclose personal information that we may receive when you use our website.

 Cookies and Personalized Advertising